danielduarte/xml2json-canonical/README.md

 ## Notes

-- Note that the outputs got are JavaScript objects for easy manipulation, which means that if you need actual JSON output, you have to call `JSON.stringity(...)` with the result.
+- Note that the resulting outputs are JavaScript objects for easy manipulation, which means that if you need the actual JSON string representation, you have to call `JSON.stringity(...)`.

-- When converting from XML to JSON **and back to XML**, in most of the cases the result is the original, except for some edge cases where the result is equivalent with slight differences:
+- When converting from XML to JSON and back to XML, in most cases the result is exactly the same as the original input, except for some edge cases where it is equivalent but with slight differences:
   - *Case 1*: Only one space between attributes is preserved: <code>&lt;elem&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;attr1="val1"&nbsp;&nbsp;&nbsp;attr2="val2"&nbsp;&nbsp;&nbsp;&gt;</code> is converted to `<elem attr1="val1" attr2="val2">`.
   - *Case 2*: Self-closing elements have always an space before close: `<elem/>` is converted to `<elem />`.